From crusades to comeback: Estonia’s road to independence

 A poster calling for volunteers, used during the Estonian War of Independence.

-The Estonian military forces at the time consisted of 2,000 men with light weapons and about 14,500 poorly armed men in the Estonian Defence League.
-By the end of December, however, the young republic managed to reorganise its armed forces and recruit an additional 11,000 volunteers.
+At the time, Estonian forces consisted of around 2,000 men with light weapons and about 14,500 poorly armed members of the Estonian Defence League.
+By the end of December, however, the young republic had managed to reorganise its armed forces and recruit a further 11,000 volunteers.

-Estonia’s Baltic German minority, fearful of the communist Red Army, also came to Estonia’s rescue, by providing a sizable troop of volunteer militia.
+Estonia’s Baltic German minority, fearful of the communist Red Army, also came to Estonia’s aid by providing a sizeable volunteer militia force.

 The country also managed to build three armoured trains and called for foreign assistance.
-In this hour of need, Estonia’s call for help was heeded.
-When the Soviet army had advanced to 34 kilometres (21 miles) outside of the Estonian capital in December 1918, a British Royal Navy squadron arrived in Tallinn, bringing guns, food and fuel.
+In this hour of need, Estonia’s appeal was answered.
+When the Soviet army had advanced to within 34 kilometres (21 miles) of the Estonian capital in December 1918, a Royal Navy squadron arrived in Tallinn, bringing guns, food and fuel.

-The squadron also captured two Russian destroyers, Spartak and Avtroil, and turned these over to Estonia, which renamed them Vambola and Lennuk.
+The squadron also captured two Russian destroyers – Spartak and Avtroil – and handed them over to Estonia, which renamed them Vambola and Lennuk.
 The United Kingdom remained Estonia’s main supplier of arms and equipment during the war.

 The flagship of the British fleet, HMS Cardiff, in Tallinn harbour in 1918.
 Photo by the Imperial War Museum.

-Furthermore, in January 1919, Finnish volunteer units, consisting of about 3,500 men, arrived in Estonia.
-Danish and Swedish volunteers also participated on the Estonian side.
+Furthermore, in January 1919, Finnish volunteer units – numbering about 3,500 men – arrived in Estonia.
+Danish and Swedish volunteers also fought on the Estonian side.

 Finnish volunteers arrive in Tallinn, Estonia, in December 1918.

-The strengthened Estonian Army, now totalling 13,000 men, with 5,700 on the front facing 8,000 Soviet soldiers, stopped the advance of the 7th Red Army in early January 1919 and went on counter-offensive.
+The strengthened Estonian Army, now totalling 13,000 men – with 5,700 on the front facing 8,000 Soviet soldiers – halted the advance of the 7th Red Army in early January 1919 and then launched a counter-offensive.

 The first celebration of the Estonian Independence Day in Tallinn on 24 February 1919.

-When the country celebrated its second Independence Day in 24 February 1919, the Estonian forces consisted of 19,000 men and Estonia had become the first country to repel the westward offensive of the Soviet Union.
+When the country celebrated its second Independence Day on 24 February 1919, Estonian forces numbered around 19,000 men, and Estonia had become the first country to repel the Soviet Union’s westward offensive.

 Estonian soldiers.

-Forcing the enemy out of the country increased faith in the authority of the young republic and enabled another mobilisation that was crucial in continuing the fight against a much bigger Red Army – at one point during the war, it had committed about 80,000 soldiers against Estonia.
+Driving the enemy out of the country strengthened confidence in the young republic and enabled another mobilisation, which proved crucial in sustaining the fight against a much larger Red Army – at one point during the war it committed around 80,000 soldiers against Estonia.

 Estonian marines from the destroyer Vambola in May 1919.

-By May 1919, the Estonian troops already contained about 75,000 men.
-The Estonian government and the army command were feeling so confident that they set a goal to push the front as far from Estonia’s borders as possible.
+By May 1919, Estonian forces numbered around 75,000 men.
+The government and army command felt sufficiently confident to set a goal of pushing the front as far from Estonia’s borders as possible.

-In May, the Estonian troops started an offensive towards Petrograd (St Petersburg) and conquered a large territory east of Lake Peipus.
-Later in the year, however, the troops retreated in order to protect Estonia’s borders.
+In May, Estonian troops launched an offensive towards Petrograd (St Petersburg) and captured a large territory east of Lake Peipus.
+Later in the year, however, they retreated in order to protect Estonia’s borders.

 Independence ensured

-The War of Independence continued with heavy battles throughout 1919, with the Soviet forces repeatedly attempting to regain their lost ground.
-By the end of the year, the number of Estonian troops had increased to 90,000.
+The War of Independence continued with heavy fighting throughout 1919, as Soviet forces repeatedly attempted to regain lost ground.
+By the end of the year, the number of Estonian troops had risen to 90,000.

-With Estonia’s strong resolve to defend its independence proven on one hand and the still relatively fragile Soviet Russian government attempting to ensure its Bolshevik revolution within the Russian borders on the other, Russia officially offered a peace agreement to Estonia.
+With Estonia’s determination to defend its independence proven on the one hand, and the still relatively fragile Soviet Russian government seeking to consolidate the Bolshevik revolution within Russia’s borders on the other, Russia officially offered Estonia a peace agreement.

 LRSR_nr_6